East Suffolk Militia: Long Peace

 After Waterloo there was another long peace.
-Although officers continued to be commissioned into the militia and ballots were still held, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers were progressively reduced.
+Although officers continued to be commissioned into the militia and ballots were still held until they were suspended by the Militia Act 1829, the regiments were rarely assembled for training and the permanent staffs of sergeants and drummers (who were occasionally used to maintain public order) were progressively reduced.

 After the death of Marquess Cornwallis in 1823, Henry, Earl of Euston (later 5th Duke of Grafton), a half-pay Lieutenant in the 7th Hussars, was appointed colonel of the regiment on 23 September 1823.
 On 24 May 1830 he transferred to the vacant colonelcy of the West Suffolk Militia and was succeeded in command of the East Suffolks by John Rous, 2nd Earl of Stradbroke, who had served in the Coldstream Guards during the Peninsular War and at the Battle of Quatre Bras.

 The East Suffolks became a Light Infantry regiment in 1831.

 Henry Bence Bence of Thorington Hall was promoted to colonel of the East Suffolk LI on 3 May 1844.
 He had served in the 16th Light Dragoons during the Peninsular War, being wounded at the Battle of Talavera, and had joined the East Suffolks as a major at the same time that the Earl of Euston became colonel, being promoted to lt-col on 24 May 1837.
 His second-in-command, also appointed on 3 May 1844, was Lt-Col Charles Blois of Cockfield Hall, who had served in the Royal Dragoons and been wounded at Waterloo.